Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Guys, just figure out shoes.

-Anyway, it's like a thick sock.
+It's like a thick sock.

 Right.

-So yeah, they're back out, heading out on the road.
+So yeah, they're back out,

-Effulator wrote, no doubt, dear reader,
+No doubt, dear reader,

-you will ask why we continued in the entertainment field
+you will ask why we continued

-and we had such heavy odds to contend with.
+when we had such heavy odds

 She mused in her memoir.

-Father had left no money at his death and it was hard work sometimes to make ends meet.
+Father had left no money at his death

-And when we saw the crowds we could draw and we knew we gave a very pretty and refined entertainment,
+and we knew we gave a very pretty and refined entertainment,

 why should we let them down us?

-and we can make, you know, we can support ourselves on it,
+and we can support ourselves on it,

 well, like I don't care what they think of us.